H4waiianPunch/Pearl-Luck-Tracker/README.md

 - Session Pearls (The number of Molch Pearls this session)
 - Actual Rate (This is your ACTUAL Molch Pearl rate.
 Number of fish caught this session / Molch Pearls gained)
 - Wiki Rate (This is the rate that can be found from the wiki.
 It uses your Fishing and Hunter level to determine the rate.
 1/75 to 1/200)
-- Tench Chance (The chance that you would have got at least 1 tench in the number of fish caught this session)
+- Tench Chance (Based on the dry rate calculator on the Wiki.
+Shows the % chance of catching 1 Golden Tench based on the number of fish caught this session)

 This version now also brings you the ability to reset the persistent stats below for a clean start:
 - Total Fish Caught